sandrinecharles/bioacc-database/README.md

 - the reference or source of the data set
 - possible comments added (e.g. lipid fraction, growth, biotransformation)

-The file index_readme.Rmd is the main file to compile the database.
+The file TK_database.Rmd is the main file to compile the database.
+The file database_update.csv is the main file for the database in .csv format.
+The file TK_database.html is the main file for the database in HTML format.